LAST UPDATED: Sept 8, 2020

 What Stays the Same?

-Even though the level 1 exam administration transforms greatly as of 2021, there are things that still remain the same.
-We think it’s worth highlighting, especially when you hear about so many changes:
+Even though the CFA exam administration transforms greatly as of 2021, some things remain the same.
+We think it’s worth highlighting, especially when you hear so much about changes:

-- It will still take you around 300 hrs to prepare for your level 1 exam.
+- It will still take you around 300 hrs to prepare for your exam.

-What does it mean to self-schedule my level 1 CFA exam?
+What does it mean to self-schedule my CFA exam?

-There’s no longer one single date when candidates are told to sit their exam.
-Instead, there’s an exam window of up to 7 days, e.g. from Monday to Sunday, when you can take your exam.
-You’ll be asked to self-schedule your exam.
+There’s no longer one single date when candidates are told to sit their CFA exam.
+Instead, there’s an exam window of up to 10 days when you can take your exam.
+You’ll be asked to self-schedule.
 In other words, it’s up to you to decide on which day exactly you want to take your exam.
-When you make up your mind, you’ll have to register for the exam.
+When you make up your mind, you’ll have to register for the exam and then schedule it using the so-called ProScheduler available on a dedicated platform (no additional payment).
+Importantly, when planning your exam date remember that the range of the exam window may vary across test centers.

 Can I take my exam at home using my computer?

-Even though from 2021 the level 1 CFA exam will be delivered on computer, it doesn’t mean you’ll be able to take it at home.
+Even though from 2021 the CFA exam will be delivered on computers, it doesn’t mean you’ll be able to take it at home.
 There will be numerous proctored test centers available globally where candidates will sit their exam.

-Also note that computer-based or digital does not mean online.
-However, the fact that the level 1 CFA exam will be delivered on computers will affect how the test will look like.
+Also, note that computer-based or digital does not mean online.
+However, the fact that the CFA exam will be delivered on computers will affect how the test will look like.
 For example, it’ll be probably like a huge question pool from which the test questions will be drawn.
-Also, some new types of questions will appear to better reflect the day-to-day application of tested concepts to professional work and reality.
+Also, some new types of questions may appear to better reflect the day-to-day application of tested concepts to professional work and reality.

 What are the new test centers for Feb 2021?

 Feb 2021 level 1 CFA exam will be held in over 400 locations worldwide, which means that test centers will open in many new locations.
-The complete list of test centers will be available in June 2020 when registration for the Feb 2021 exam opens.
+The complete list of test centers should be available as of June 2020 when the registration for the Feb 2021 exam opened.
 Be sure to check your test center information as it may vary from center to center.

-Is the computer-based level 1 CFA exam going to be more difficult?
+Is the computer-based CFA exam going to be more difficult?

-A computer-based exam is going to be different but the testing process shouldn’t affect the difficulty of the exam substantially.
+A computer-based exam is going to be different but – since it'll be held in proctored test centers – the testing process shouldn’t affect the difficulty of the exam substantially.
 For example, there will be fewer questions in the exam (a change supported by psychometric research) but there appears a possibility for new types of questions thanks to the digital environment.
-Crucially, it’s still 1.5 minutes per question and the scope of the exam remains unchanged (still 10 topics).
+Crucially, it’s still the same time per question, e.g. 1.5 minutes for level 1, and the scope of the exam (i.e. tested topics) remains unchanged.

 NOTE: There have been many concerns about the impact of CBT on the value of the CFA exam.
 However, CFA Institute believes that this transition will enhance the quality of testing and the relevance of the exam.